 Duke CTSA Research Career Development Award Program (Duke CTSA KL2) (Duke Internal Funding -- for Duke Faculty Only)

 The Duke CTSA KL2 program provides training and research opportunities for junior investigators that will equip them to:

 - Participate in and ultimately lead transdisciplinary research teams that both transcend traditional scientific silos and embrace diverse stakeholder input

 - Facilitate advancement of discoveries to their next translational phase

 - Represent a more diverse workforce to meet evolving translational science priorities

 - Leverage partnerships locally, regionally, and nationally to enhance the impact of their discoveries

 These overall goals will be achieved through both group and individually tailored activities for Duke’s KL2 scholars, and by extensive interactions with Duke’s CTSA cores.
 We expect our scholars to complete the KL2 program equipped and inspired to become successful, independent investigators, making contributions across the entire spectrum of clinical and translational research.

-3. Candidates must be able to commit a minimum of nine calendar months of total professional effort (75 percent) for career development and research activities associated with the program.
-The remaining 3 calendar months’ effort can be divided among other research, clinical, and teaching activities only if these activities are consistent with the proposed goals of the KL2 program.
+- Candidates must be able to commit a minimum of nine calendar months of total professional effort (75%) for career development and research activities associated with the program.
+For surgeons or others in procedural based specialties, effort requirements may be reduced to at least 50%.
 The eligibility of potential candidates holding VA appointments will be confirmed with NCATS Office of Grants Management and Program staff prior to the individual being appointed to the program.